siddharth-verma60/sidhantnagpal.github.io/README.md

-Maintained with help from [jekyll-bootstrap](https://github.com/plusjade/jekyll-bootstrap).
+Created with help from [Jekyll-Bootstrap](https://github.com/plusjade/jekyll-bootstrap).